titanxtx/Fortran-Timez/README.md

 # Fortran-Timez
 Fortran Timing library

-The code uses the C time.h functions for timing.
-Extra functionality was added on top so you don't need to mess with the C interface to use this library.
+The code uses the C time.h and C++ chrono functions for timing.
 When using this library use C interoperability types if you can.
-Most of the functions take advantage of function overloading so you can use many types with most of the functions.
+Most of the functions take advantage of overloading so you can use many types with most of the functions.

-Some of these functions are built into Linux so using this module in Windows might not work.

-Tested only in gfortran 8.2 so far.
-Fortran 2003 or higher is required for this library to work.

-The file is pretty big.
-In the future i'll see about breaking it up into smaller files for faster compiling.

-Although some of the types have functions and overloading going on, you can still pass them to C without any problems if you have to.
+This should work in different operating systems since it relies on C++ chrono when its not in a linux environment.
+Clock_settime, clock_getres, and settimeofday do not work outside of linux in this library.

+Gfortran 8.2 or higher is required along with a recent C++ compiler c++11 or higher like g++ g++-8.
+Gfortran 8.1 and lower are not compatible.
+It doesn't have certain C interoperability features.
+Haven't tested any other compilers.

 #### Usage  `use timez`